Kimberly Clark Saenz: Background

-Saenz was born in Fall River, Massachusetts was born as Kimberly Fowler.
-Kim attended Central ISD in Pollok, Texas (suburb of Lufkin Texas) for at least her junior high and high and high school years.
+Saenz was born in Fall River, Massachusetts as Kimberly Fowler.
+Kim attended Central ISD in Pollok, Texas (suburb of Lufkin, Texas) for at least her junior high and high school years.
 She was a cheerleader in junior high and part of high school.
-Her junior year of high school, she learned she was pregnant by her high school boy friend and gave birth to her son her junior year of high school.
-This ended Kim’s high school career as she left Central High School after the birth of her son.
-Kimberly eventually earned her high school diploma or equivalency of and went to Angelina College in Lufkin, Texas and earned her licensed vocational nursing license.
+Her junior year of high school, she learned she was pregnant by her high school boyfriend and gave birth to her son that same year.
+This ended Kim's high school career as she left Central High School after the birth of her son.
+Kimberly eventually earned her high school diploma or equivalency of and went to Angelina College in Lufkin, Texas to earn her vocational nursing license.
 She was hired as a nurse at a DaVita dialysis clinic.
 She was hired despite a checkered employment history: at the time, she had been fired at least four times from healthcare jobs.
 One such firing came when her bosses at Woodland Heights Hospital caught her stealing Demerol (which was found in her handbag) and cheating on a urine test.

 Saenz was married with two young children.
 She suffered from drug dependence and used stolen prescription medication.
 She had been arrested for public intoxication and criminal trespass after a 2007 domestic disturbance with her husband, though the two later reconciled.

-Suspicion mounts
+Murders and investigation

 In the spring of 2008, DaVita's Lufkin clinic had an unusual spike in patients falling seriously ill during treatment.
-Paramedics were called to the clinic 30 times in April – double the number of calls in the past year.
+Emergency Medical Services had been called to the clinic 30 times in April, during the previous 15 months there had only been two such calls.
 One patient, Thelma Metcalf, had to go to the emergency room several times due to getting too much heparin blood thinner; other patients were going into cardiac arrest.
-The spike in EMS calls was especially unusual, since under normal conditions, dialysis patients rarely code.
+The spike in Emergency Medical Service calls was especially unusual, since under normal conditions, dialysis patients rarely code.

 After two patients, Thelma Metcalf and Clara Strange, died of cardiac arrest on April 1, DaVita sent clinical coordinator Amy Clinton to the Lufkin clinic.
 Despite Clinton's presence, the problems continued.
 Paramedics, unnerved by the situation, passed their concerns on to their superiors at the Lufkin fire department.
 A department official secretly wrote state health inspectors and asked them to investigate.